educational-technology-collective/eedi_fairness/README.md

 Each solution needs to be set up in its own way.
 Ensure that you have downloaded the data and put it in repo_home/data.

+Submissions have been modified in good faith, with bugs addressed where possible and telemetry logging added with MLFlow.

 ### Arghosh

 The solution by Ghosh and Lan requires some data preprocessing scripts to be run.
 First create a soft link to the public dataset: